 - If a pre-emptive offer came in and you were not told about it, how would you feel?

 - How much information do you want about any pre-emptive offers that come in?
 Do you want to:

-It’s their right to do so.
+Even if your client has instructed you in writing to not show them any offers, it’s their right to change their mind.
 But here’s what you need to do as their REALTOR:

 - Get the change of direction in writing.

 - Change the notes in MLS to reflect the new process

 - Notify in writing (text and email is acceptable), anyone who has expressed an interest in the property.
 According to RECO, this includes “parties that have booked viewing appointments, have viewed the property, have informed the brokerage or the listing representative that they will be submitting an offer on the property, or have submitted an offer or an offer summary sheet on the property.”